 Steve’s practice includes counseling clients on varied regulatory and transactional matters including the development of innovative products and services; regulation and operation of managed account (or wrap fee) programs and hedge funds; trading issues affecting broker-dealers and investment advisers; soft dollar arrangements; special regulatory issues for advice provided to retail investors (including under SEC Reg.
 BI); interpretive and no-action letter requests; insider trading issues; and related matters.
 He guides clients through SEC, FINRA, and state investigations and enforcement actions.
 Additionally, he counsels clients on mergers, acquisitions, and joint ventures involving broker-dealers and investment advisers.

-Steve serves as co-leader of the firm’s investment funds industry initiative, and previously served on the firm’s Advisory Board, and was previously managing partner of the Washington, DC, office.
+Steve serves as co-leader of the firm’s investment funds industry initiative, and previously served on the firm’s Advisory Board and was managing partner of the Washington, DC, office.

 Since 2005, Chambers USA: America’s Leading Lawyers for Business has recognized Steve as one of the leading US lawyers for investment management and broker-dealer law, calling him as “one of the best in the field” and noting that he has "tremendous expertise and experience and a great ability to apply things with a business sense."
 Since 2009, The US Legal 500 has listed him for his work with mutual fund formation and management.

 Bates College, 1983, B.A.